-The Creek Fire is located in the remote area of Bourland Mountain on the Mi-Wok Ranger District, Stanislaus National Forest.
-Fire behavior is minimal with backing, creeping and smoldering in steep terrain with heavy dead and down logs.
-The Creek Fire is burning to the south and west of the Mountain Complex which burned in 2003.
-No structures are threatened.
-Smoke will be visible in area as the fire (low intensity backing fire) continues to burn fuels between the fire's edge and fireline.
+The Creek Fire is located in the Clear Lake/Bourland Mountain Area on the Mi-Wok Ranger District, Stanislaus National Forest.
+The fire is in a remote area with no structures threatened.
+The Creek fire is burning to the south and west of the Mountain Complex which burned in 2003.

 |Current as of|

 |Date of Origin||Sunday September 03rd, 2017 approx. 07:22 PM|

 |Location||Near Clear Lake/Bourland Mountain area on the Mi-Wok Ranger District.|

 |Incident Commander||Tim Sindelar|

 |Estimated Containment Date||Monday November 20th, 2017 approx. 06:00 PM|